AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-message.md

 You cannot stop an execution delivery.
 However, if the current execution delivery fails, a new one is created as soon as a new event is received, and all new events are processed by this new execution delivery.
 No new events are processed by the failed execution delivery.

-If some events already assigned to an execution delivery have been postponed and if that execution delivery fails, the retry system does not assign the postponed events to the new execution delivery, which means that these events are lost.
+If some events already assigned to an execution delivery have been postponed as part of the retry process and if that execution delivery fails, the retry system does not assign the postponed events to the new execution delivery, which means that these events are lost.
+Check the [delivery logs](#monitoring-transactional-message-delivery) to see the recipients that may have been impacted.-->